apptainer/singularity-userdocs/environment_and_metadata.rst

 -  **runscript.help**: Contains the description that was added in the ``%help`` section.

--  **Singularity**: This is the definition file that was used to generate the container.
-If more than 1 definition file was used to generate the container additional Singularity files will appear in numeric order in a sub-directory called ``bootstrap_history``.
+-  **{Singularity}**: This is the definition file that was used to generate the container.
+If more than 1 definition file was used to generate the container additional {Singularity} files will appear in numeric order in a sub-directory called ``bootstrap_history``.

 -  **startscript**: The commands in this file will be executed when the